-Some patients do not want to draw even more attention to their orthodontic issue during their treatment.
-We understand that, and offer clear and ceramic braces for patients who are looking for a more aesthetically-pleasing option.
-Clear braces have brackets that are see-through, while the brackets of ceramic braces are made of tooth-colored material.
+Some patients do not want to draw even more attention to their orthodontic issues during their treatment.
+We understand that and offer clear and ceramic braces for patients who are looking for a more aesthetically pleasing option.
+Peabody Clear braces have brackets that are see-through, while the brackets of ceramic braces are made of tooth-colored material.
 Some of these systems even use clear wires to increase the cosmetic appeal.

-Ceramic and clear braces are placed in the teeth in the same way that metal braces are.
+Peabody & Newburyport Ceramic and clear braces are placed in the teeth in the same way that metal braces are.
 The brackets will be bonded and cured, and then the wire will attach via the ligature ties.
 The wires will be replaced and/or tightened at every visit.
-You may experience some initial soreness or discomfort in the days right after your braces are placed or tightened.
+You may experience some initial soreness or discomfort in the days right after your Newburyport braces are placed or tightened.

 The most obvious advantage of clear and ceramic braces is that they are much less noticeable than regular braces.
 This feature can be appealing to teenagers and adults who may not want to draw attention to themselves during treatment.

 Just as with anything in life, there are some disadvantages.
-The main disadvantage for clear and ceramic braces is that they can stain if they are not properly cared for.
-We recommend limiting the amount of stain-inducing foods and drinks you consume, such as coffee or dark sodas.
+The main disadvantage of clear and ceramic braces is that they can stain if they are not properly cared for.
+We recommend limiting the amount of strain-inducing foods and drinks you consume, such as coffee or dark sodas.
 You should brush and floss regularly to ensure proper oral care and reduce the risk of staining.

 Dr. Pavlo Will Discuss All of Your Options